Skip to main content

 Overview

 The Meter App booking system enables drivers, dispatchers, and riders to request a trip on-demand or reserve in advance, similar to ride-hailing platforms such as Bolt, Uber, and Didi.
-This feature is currently available for Meter Fleet customers only.
+This feature is available for Meter Fleet customers and Meter Pro users.
+Fleet bookings are managed through the fleet's dispatch system, while Pro users can create individual bookings directly from the app.

 Booking Setup